Sma-Franklin/Sam-Franklin-Blog/content/_index.md

 description: "The homepage/ bio page"
 ---
 # Welcome!
-Here you can find out all about my research into black holes (A.K.A. the coolest things in the universe).
-As well as, my thoughts on other bits of science like cosmology, QFT on curved spacetime, quantum computing, machine learning and more.
+Here you can find out all about my research into black holes and read my post about whatever else I'm interested in.
+Expect general relativity, cosmology, QFT on curved spacetime, machine learning and more.

-You might also be interested in checking out my posts about some of my hobbies like D&D, board games and travel.
+You might also be interested in checking out my posts about some of my hobbies like book reviews, board games and travel.